freddyamsterdam/drupal8-docker/README.md

 The `.salt` file is read into the `$settings['hash_salt']` variable in [settings.php](/drupal/settings.php#L104).

 ### 3. Environment variables
 The `.env` file contains a variety of environment variables ranging from database configuration to site domain configuration.
-Variables speak for themselves.

 ```bash
 $ cp .env.example .env
 ```

 Proceed to edit `.env` in your favourite editor.
+All of the variables are fairly self explanatory.

 ### 4. Build
+Let's build all of the services.

 ```bash
 $ docker-compose build
 ```